mrbuche/chain_breaking_polymer_networks/README.md

 ## network

-The `network` file contains a few classes, most notably the `deform_network` class.
-Given an applied deformation, like
+The `network` module contains a few classes, most notably the `deform_network` class.
+Given an applied deformation, such as

 	def F(t): return 1 + t